Jason94/ECS/readme.md

 # ECS
-_An Entity-Component-System framework for Coalton game development_
+_A framework for Coalton game development_

+ECS is a small game framework for developing games in Coalton.
+Currently, its two main components are:

-ECS is a port of the excellent [Haskell Apecs library](https://github.com/jonascarpay/apecs).
+* A port of the excellent [Haskell Apecs library](https://github.com/jonascarpay/apecs)
+* A wrapper around the Raylib library for drawing, rendering, input, audio, etc.

+ECS is built on coalton-io, so it has full support for threading and shared state between threads.

 ```lisp
   (declare update-physics (System_ Unit))